Wesley Merritt: Spanish–American War

+Merritt served as commanding general of the first Philippine expedition during the Spanish-American War.

 After Commodore Dewey's Asiatic Squadron destroyed Rear Admiral Patricio Montojo's Spanish Pacific Squadron at the Battle of Manila Bay on May 1, 1898, the United States began to organize ground forces to attack and capture the city of Manila.
 Merritt was placed in command of the newly created Eighth Army Corps.
 In June 1898, Merritt and the available troops of the corps departed from San Francisco for the Philippines.

 When Merritt arrived in Manila, he and Dewey made preparations for the attack on the city.
 The two intentionally kept Emilio Aguinaldo in the dark about the plans for the attack because the Americans did not want Aguinaldo's forces to end up in control of the city.
 Merritt and Dewey made arrangements with Governor General Fermín Jáudenes, commander of the Spanish garrison, to surrender the city to the American forces after the latter put up a token resistance.
 The city fell to the Americans on August 13, 1898, and Merritt became the first American military governor of the Philippines.
 Merritt was relieved by Major General Elwell Stephen Otis on August 30 to advise the United States delegation in the peace negotiations leading to the Treaty of Paris.

 Based on his Spanish–American War service, Merritt became a member of the Pennsylvania Commandery of the Military Order of Foreign Wars.

+Merritt retired from the army in 1900.

 Family and death

 Merritt was married twice.
 His first wife was Caroline Warren Merritt, who died on June 12, 1893, at the age of 44.
 She is buried at West Point Cemetery.
 Merritt's second wife was Laura Williams Caton, daughter of John D. Caton, whom he met in the late 1890s, when she was in her mid-twenties.
 General Merritt and Laura Williams were married in London on October 24, 1898.

-General Merritt retired from the Army in 1900 and died from complications of arteriosclerosis in Natural Bridge, Virginia, at the age of 74, on December 3, 1910.
+Meritt died from complications of arteriosclerosis in Natural Bridge, Virginia, at the age of 74, on December 3, 1910.
 He is buried at West Point Cemetery.